Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 A stage 4 prostate cancer diagnosis means that cancer has spread beyond the prostate, usually to the adrenal glands, bones, lungs, or liver.

-Treatment for stage iv prostate cancer, also known as metastatic prostate cancer, can involve removing the prostate and providing hormone therapy.
-Other prostate cancer treatments include Hormone-blocking therapy which reduces the amount of testosterone in the body to help slow or shrink the growth of cancer.
+Treatment for stage 4 prostate cancer, also known as metastatic prostate cancer, can involve removing the prostate and providing hormone therapy.
+Other prostate cancer treatments include hormone-blocking therapy, which reduces the amount of testosterone in the body to help slow or shrink the growth of cancer.
 This hormone therapy is sometimes used alongside testicle removal on a case-by-case basis.
 Radiation therapy and chemotherapy are also occasionally used.

 For those with advanced prostate cancer, check out the Financial Help for Prostate Cancer Patients available.

-Stage 4 colorectal cancer indicates that cancer has spread from the colon and/or rectal area to a more distant body area— usually the lungs, liver, or bones.
+Stage 4 colorectal cancer indicates that cancer has spread from the colon and rectal area to a more distant body area— usually the lungs, liver, or bones.

 Financial Help for Colon and Colorectal Cancer Patients